Baharis/pRuby/README.md

     $ mkvirtualenv -p /path/to/python3.6+ pRuby-venv

-Afterwards, the package can bo either installed via PyPI, where it is available under the name `pruby`.
+Afterwards, the package can bo either installed via PyPI, where it is available under the name `pruby`:
-In order to start working with pRuby, install it using:

     $ pip install pruby